| Branagh Fires Up 'Hamlet'

 times on film or a trillion times on stage.
 This production is

 cast color-blind, nationality-blind, accent-blind," he said.
+But there were challenges.
+"Derek came in terrified

 of doing the movie, Julie had never done Shakespeare.
 The entire